 9130 South Dadeland Boulevard Datran Two - Suite 2000 Miami FL 33156

-Andrew Feldman is a member of Klein Glasser Park & Lowe’s professional liability division.
+Andrew Feldman is a partner in Klein Glasser Park & Lowe’s professional liability division.
 Since joining Klein Glasser in 2012, Andrew has taken an active role in the firm’s appellate files, which have ranged from matters involving motions to quash service to affirming final judgments in high-exposure malpractice claims.

 Andrew’s litigation practice focuses on the defense of professionals.
 He has been involved in the defense of numerous civil claims against lawyers for professional negligence, breach of fiduciary duties, and has assisted in the defense and resolution of significant sanctions disputes.
 Andrew’s practice also includes defending ethics matters in front of The Florida Bar, general commercial litigation, insurance coverage and litigation including bad faith and general liability defense.